 [(a) Every school district (including a charter school) shall develop and file with the Department a strategic plan once every 6 years and review that plan for revision at the mid-point according to an implementation schedule developed by the Department.
 The Department will notify each school district, by letter, of the due date for submission of the school district's plan to the Department at least 1 calendar year prior to its due date.
-A school district plan must incorporate appropriate components of the plan submitted under subsection (b) by an AVTS in which the district participates.
+A 22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 school district plan must incorporate appropriate components of the plan submitted under subsection (b) by an AVTS in which the district participates.
 In the development of a strategic plan, a school district (including a charter school) will, upon request, receive technical assistance from the Department.

 (b) Every AVTS, in conjunction with and with the approval of the majority of its participating school districts, shall develop and file with the Department a strategic plan once every 6 years and review that plan at the mid-point according to an implementation schedule developed by the Department.
 The Department will notify each AVTS, by letter, of the due date for submission of the AVT's plan to the Department at least 1 calendar year prior to its due date.
-The strategic plan must incorporate appropriate components of the All additions and deletions are highlighted in Bold type [bracketed items] are deletions strategic plan submitted under subsection (a) by participating districts.
+The strategic plan must incorporate appropriate components of the strategic plan submitted under subsection (a) by participating districts.
 In the development of the strategic plan, an AVTS will, upon request, receive technical assistance from the Department.